-The per capita income in Foxborough in 2010 was $46,064, which is upper middle income relative to Massachusetts, and wealthy relative to the rest of the US.
-This equates to an annual income of $184,256 for a family of four.
+The per capita income in Foxborough in 2018 was $57,552, which is upper middle income relative to Massachusetts, and wealthy relative to the rest of the US.
+This equates to an annual income of $230,208 for a family of four.
+However, Foxborough contains both very wealthy and poor people as well.

-Foxborough is a somewhat ethnically-diverse town.
+Foxborough is a very ethnically-diverse town.
 The people who call Foxborough home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Foxborough residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Foxborough include Irish, Italian, English, German, and Polish.
+The greatest number of Foxborough residents report their race to be White, followed by Asian.
+Important ancestries of people in Foxborough include Irish, Italian, English, German, and French.

 The most common language spoken in Foxborough is English.
-Other important languages spoken here include French and Spanish.
+Other important languages spoken here include Vietnamese and Arabic.